 There are a number of different types of offenses that fall under the general category of check fraud.
 However, whether a person is convicted of bank check fraud or a check deposit scam, the results can be devastating and include both jail time and hefty fines.
-If you are being investigated for or have been charged with a check fraud offense, it is important to speak with an experienced federal crimes attorney who can help you formulate a solid defense.
+If you are being investigated for or have been charged with this type of offense, it is important to speak with an experienced check fraud lawyer in Miami who can help you get the best possible result.

-- Fake check fraud, which involves the fabrication of checks using computer software, and in some cases, solvents and chemicals to modify a person’s information on a valid check;
+- Fake check fraud, which involves the fabrication of checks using computer software, and in some cases, chemicals and solvents to modify a person’s information on a valid check

 - Payroll check scams, wherein a fake payroll check is created or a real one is altered;